arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/usb-hid/usb-hid.md

 - [Keyboard](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/)
 - [Mouse](https://www.arduino.cc/reference/en/language/functions/usb/mouse/)

+## Sketch Upload Interference

+As a consequence of the multi-processor design of the UNO R4 WiFi board, uploads may fail with a "`No device found on ...`" error when the board is running a sketch that uses the HID capabilities.

+For this reason, you should use the following procedure to upload under these conditions:

+**1.** Press and release the button marked "**RESET**" on the board quickly twice.
+The LED marked "**L**" on the board should now be pulsing.

+**2.** Select the port of the board from the menu in Arduino IDE.
+The port might have changed after the previous step, so make sure to verify that it is selected.

+**3.** Upload your sketch as usual.

 ## Keyboard

 To use keyboard functionalities, we need to include the library at the top of our sketch.
 The Keyboard class contains several methods that are useful to emulate a keyboard.